cepdnaclk/e19-co227-Keyboard-for-Visually-Impaired/docs/README.md

 layout: home
 permalink: index.html

 # Please update this with your repository name and title
-repository-name: e19-co227-Keyboard-for-Visually-Impaired
+repository-name: eYY-XXX-project-template
-title: Keyboard for the Visually Impaired
+title:
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"

-# Keyboard for the Visually Impaired
+# Project Title

 ---